-Financial aid award letters (like the one here in our infographic) outline the financial aid options a college or university can offer once you've been accepted for enrollment.
+Financial aid award letters outline the financial aid options a college or university can offer once you've been accepted for enrollment.
 They are a direct response to the demonstrated financial need outlined in your FAFSA.

 Your financial aid award letter is generally quite detailed and full of information about any grants, student loans, scholarships, work-study opportunities and other types of financial aid that can help defray the total cost of tuition, room and board and other fees.

 Understanding this document is essential in helping you choose the right school, and the one that best fits the family budget.

 Most students apply to more than one school, and your final decision may be largely based on the award packages.
 Here are few key questions you should always consider when reviewing your financial aid options:

 As you review your financial aid award, consider how a private student loan could offer better interest rates and the loans provided or cover remaining expenses after you've taken advantage of free financial aid options.
 When you send your commitment to a school, you are also accepting the free financial aid options they offered.
 However, this does not mean you need to accept the student loan suggestions.
 Compare interest rates and terms to find the school loans that will work best for you.